Mixe–Zoque languages: Kaufman & Justeson (2000)

-Justeson and Kaufman also classify the language represented in the Epi-Olmec script as an early Zoquean language, although this claim is disputed by Andrew Robinson.
+Justeson and Kaufman also classify the language represented in the Epi-Olmec script as an early Zoquean language.

 Phonology

 The phoneme inventory of Proto-Mixe–Zoquean as reconstructed by Wichmann (1995) can be seen to be relatively simple, but many of the modern languages have been innovative; some have become quite vowel rich, and some also have introduced a fortis–lenis contrast in the stop series.
 Although the lateral phoneme /l/ is found in a few words in some of the languages, these are probably of onomatopoeic origin.